Municipal Separate Storm Sewer System (MS4) Discharge Permit

 The City of Williamsburg has operated a MS4 program since first registering in July 1, 2003.
 The program is administered by the Department of Public Works.
 Under the general permit, small MS4s must develop, implement, and enforce a program that includes the following "six minimum control measures":

 - Public education and outreach on stormwater impacts

 - Post-construction stormwater management in new development and redevelopment

 MS4 programs must be designed and implemented to control the discharge of pollutants from their storm sewer system to the maximum extent practicable in a manner that protects the water quality in nearby streams, rivers, wetlands and bays.

 The City of Williamsburg renewed the MS4 permit in April 2018 for a fourth 5-year cycle through June 30, 2023.
-The 2013 MS4 General Permit also included a special condition to address impaired waters with a Total Maximum Daily Load (TMDL) including the Chesapeake Bay TMDL.
-Below are links to the 2018-2023 MS4 Permit Package, our current program plan, as well as the annual reports for previous year’s activity.
+The 2013 and 2018 MS4 General Permits also included a special condition to address impaired waters with a Total Maximum Daily Load (TMDL) including the Cheapeake Bay TMDL.
+Below are links to the 2018-2023 MS4 Permit Package, our current program plan, as well as the annual reports for previous year's activity.
 Prior year annual reports are available for review in the Department of Public Works office and or online at the links on the left menu.